 Community conversation: Kristen Bauer, CEO Laird Norton Wealth Management

 Introducing AdvisorEngine's community conversation initiative.
 We're excited to bring you interviews with wealth management professionals from across the industry.
 We hope you find inspiration and insights from the life lessons they've learned and the business practice challenges they've faced.
-If you’d like to participate or know someone who we should profile, please reach out to us here.
+If you’d like to participate or know someone who we should profile, reach out to us here.

 ‘Let’s take a journey together.’